ciernialab/RNAseq_Ashwood_2021/README.md

 echo ${R1} "mapping completed" done

 #Indexed bam files are necessary for many visualization and downstream analysis tools
 cd star_out
 for bamfile in */starAligned.sortedByCoord.out.bam ; do samtools index ${bamfile}; done

 #From this point any further analysis can be applied.
+#See Rcode for DE analysis and correlations